A Note on Pronouns

 One of the easiest ways to show support for transgender, non-binary, and gender non-conforming people is by honoring the use of their pronouns.
 Why?
 Using someone’s correct personal pronouns is a way to respect them, just as using a person’s name is a sign of respect. ~ Oprah Daily 2019

 To create safer, respecting spaces for all, the invitation is to become conscious and honour each person’s use of their pronouns as they determine – not as you guess.
 We don’t know their story – we are not an authority on anything about them.
 Their pronouns are their business.

-If you struggle with this, use their name instead as you learn.
-Practice being mindful and apologize when you make mistakes.
-Avoiding gendered language is another way to move beyond the gender binary – practice using person instead of woman or man.
+If you struggle with consciously using a person’s pronouns, use their name instead as you learn.
+Practice being aware and apologize when you make mistakes.
+Avoiding gendered language is another way to move beyond the gender binary – practice using person instead of woman or man for example.